 What’s hotter than a Swedish firefighter?
 How about a Swedish firefighter that sings in an awesome metal band!
 Kamelot returned once again to Helsinki, and we wanted to keep up the tradition of seeing their shows, with the last time being when the Silverthorn Over Europe Tour brought them by in 2013.
-Now, following the release of their very well-received new album, Haven, we sent Amy and Lene to do an interview and get the full scoop on how their live shows are doing now that they’ve got some more experience with the new line-up.
+Now, following the release of their very well-received new album, Haven, we did an interview with Oliver Palotai get the full scoop on how their live shows are doing now that they’ve got some more experience with the new line-up.
 The show was at The Circus in Helsinki on October 3rd, 2015.

 With doors at 19:30, Kobra and the Lotus at 20:00, and Gus G at 20:45, Kamelot’s set didn’t start until 22:00, though we were lucky that they started right on time.
 There was no intro track to introduce them, and they kicked things right into overdrive with “Veil of Elysium,” one of the best new tracks from Haven!
 The crowd got into it too, chanting along with the tune of the song in a way that reminds me of Iron Maiden playing “Fear of the Dark” live.
 It was great!